-- Mobile node finds foreign agents via solicitation or advertising - Mobile registers with the foreign agents and informs the home agent - Home agent intercepts mobile node's datagrams and forwards them to the care-of-address - Care-of-address (COA): Address of the end-of-tunnel towards the mobile node.
-May or may not be a foreign agent - □ At COA, the datagram is extracted and sent to mobile
+- Mobile node finds foreign agents via solicitation or advertising - Mobile registers with the foreign agents and informs the home agent - □ The home agent intercepts the mobile node's datagrams and forwards them to the care-of-address - □ Care-of-address (COA): Address of the end-of-tunnel towards the mobile node.
+It may or may not be a foreign agent. - At COA, the datagram is extracted and sent to mobile.

-□ Where does the home agent forward the message if the mobile device is not "home"?
+Where does the home agent forward the message if the mobile device is not "home"?